-Actively supervise customers smoking outside of the premises or in any outside areas - remember they may not be aware of any conditions that may be attached to your authorisation restricting the use of certain outside areas.
+- Actively supervise customers smoking outside of the premises or in any outside areas remember they may not be aware of conditions that may be attached to your authorisation restricting the use of certain outside areas. - Remember it is against the law to sell tobacco products from a vending machine directly to the public, and that it is also illegal to display pictures or advertisements of tobacco products on vending machines.